seeess1/bageled_nyc_fun_scoreboard/README.md

   <img src="assets/testing.jpg" alt="Testing"/>
 </div>

 That should do it!
 You've got your hardware setup, Python installed on the microcontroller, and custom code saved there.
-If the microcontroller is plugged into a power source (either your laptop or a wall outlet), you should see it running.
+If the microcontroller is plugged into a power source (either your laptop or a wall outlet), you should see it running (text popping up on the LED).

 ## Frame construction